 Vertically Integrated Companies Pivoted their Business Models

 Certain Israeli companies more diversified along the supply chain demonstrated more resilience through business model adaptation, though still facing significant challenges.
-These companies either diversified into imports or focused on premium market segments to thrive in a tough market:
+These companies either diversified into imports or focused on premium market segments to thrive in a tough market by deploying:

 - Complex internal pricing strategies